Far from coast, rural counties also recovering from Michael

-They had made only one house payment and no payments yet on his new truck when Michael slammed a tree onto the dwelling, another onto the truck and a third on their other car.
-For four days, Byler had to climb over huge pine tree trunks to get in and out of her home.
+They had made only one payment on their new house and no payments yet on his new truck when Michael slammed a tree onto the dwelling, another onto the truck and a third on their other car.
+For four days Byler had to climb over huge pine tree trunks to get out of her home.

-While much of the world's attention has been focused on badly battered coastal communities like Mexico Beach and Panama City, Michael also devastated mostly rural areas all the way into Alabama and Georgia.
+While much of the world's attention has been focused on badly battered coastal communities like Mexico Beach and Panama City, Michael also devastated mostly rural areas all the way to the Alabama and Georgia lines.

-Days after the storm, 268 people there were still in shelters, power was out throughout the county and cellphone service had only been restored within Marianna.
-Outlying areas have had no way to communicate.
+Days after the storm, 268 people there were still in shelters, power was out throughout the county and cellphone service had only been restored in Marianna.
+Outlying areas still had no way to communicate.
 Emergency workers were still conducting search and rescue operations because many people were still stuck in their homes.

-Similar destruction visited community after community in Florida, all the way from coastal Gulf County to the Alabama border, where seaside escapes give way to cotton fields, cattle and timber.
+Similar destruction visited community after community all the way from coastal Gulf County to the Alabama border, where seaside escapes give way to cotton fields, cattle and timber.

 Parks Camp, the science and operations officer at the National Weather Service Tallahassee office, said winds reached 102 mph (164 kph) before its measuring devices failed in the middle of the storm.
 Wind speeds could have gone higher, he said.

-Jackson County emergency management director Rodney Andreasen - whose own home was destroyed - said in his 21 years in the military and 18 years in his current position, he's never seen anything like this destruction.
+Jackson County emergency management director Rodney Andreasen - whose own home was destroyed - said in his 21 years in the military and 18 years in his current position, he's never seen anything like the destruction he saw after Michael.

 "Our house was destroyed.
-We're homeless right now," Andreasen said, as his wife Donna sat nearby.
+We're homeless ight now," Andreasen said, as his wife Donna sat nearby.
 "We're victims."

+Andreasen said the county's power grid was destroyed and it could be a month until it's restored.

-Shauna Benefield, 20, and her boyfriend, Alex Edwards, 21, live just north of Marianna's historic downtown in his family's home, and they didn't stock up.
-After the storm cleared, Edwards had to drive 50 miles to DeFuniak Springs for water, food and gas.
+Shauna Benefield, 20, and her boyfriend, Alex Edwards, 21, live just north of Marianna's historic downtown in his family's home and they didn't stock up.
+After the storm cleared, Edwards found himself driving 50 miles to DeFuniak Springs to get water, food and gas.
 There was nowhere nearby to get any in the immediate aftermath.

 Trees surrounding their home snapped in half, some landing on the roof and sending his family to the basement for shelter.
 They've cleared limbs from the roof, and replaced them with blue tarps.
 But they still have no water or electricity.